An elementary proof of the homotopy invariance of stabilized configuration spaces: Disk and sphere bundles

 \section{Disk and sphere bundles}

-In this section, we prove some results about sphere and disk bundles which will be required to study a twisted version of $(M^+)^{\wedge k}/ \Delta^{\mathrm{fat}}((M^+)^{\wedge k})$ in the case $M$ is not framed.
+In this section, we prove some results about disk and sphere bundles which will be required to study a twisted version of $(M^+)^{\wedge k}/ \Delta^{\mathrm{fat}}((M^+)^{\wedge k})$ in the case $M$ is not framed.
 The main point is that equivalences of bundles will imply suitably fiber preserving homotopy equivalences of objects constructed from them.
 All bundles will be assumed to be over paracompact spaces.

-Throughout, when possible, we name only the total spaces of our fiber bundles rather than the projection maps.
-Let $E \rightarrow X$ be a fiber bundle, for $x \in X$ we let $E_x$ denote the fiber over $X$.
+Our fiber bundles always have structure group $\mathrm{Homeo}(-)$.
+When possible, we name only the total spaces of our fiber bundles rather than the projection maps.
+Let $E \rightarrow X$ be a fiber bundle, for $x \in X$ we let $E|_x$ denote the fiber over $X$.
 If $y \in E$, we let $E_y$ denote the fiber that $y$ is contained in.
 If $E \rightarrow X$ is a closed disk bundle, we let $O(E)$ refer to the associated open disk bundle over $X$, and let $S(E)$ refer to the bounding sphere bundle.
 We abusively write $\bar{M}$ to refer to some fixed manifold which has $M$ as its interior.

 We recall the notion of an equivalence of sphere bundles over different bases:

 \begin{dfn} Let $E_1 \rightarrow X_1,E_2 \rightarrow X_2$ be two sphere bundles.
 A homotopy equivalence of sphere bundles $f:E_1 \rightarrow E_2$ is a fiber preserving map $f:E_1 \rightarrow E_2$, so that there is a fiber preserving map $g:E_2 \rightarrow E_1$ with the property $f \circ g$ and $g \circ f$ are homotopic to the identity through fiber preserving maps. \end{dfn}